-Abby Barnes, M.S., CCC-SLPIf you have a baby or toddler, you’ve probably given some thought to how much screen time they should get.
-Now, a new study has revealed significant findings about screen time and how it affects young children’s development, especially their speech and language.
+If you have a baby or toddler, you’ve probably thought about screen time.
+There’s been a lot of research done on this topic, and a recent study revealed significant findings about how screen time affects young children’s speech and language development.

 What did the study measure?